 Go to List management.

-Select Schedule in the pop-up menu.
+Select Schedule in the drop-down menu.

 Select the start and end time, and the day when the list should be active.